Kimberly J. Mueller

-Kimberly Jo Mueller (born September 17, 1957) is a senior United States district judge of the United States District Court for the Eastern District of California, in the Sacramento division.
-She is the first female district judge to serve in the Eastern District.
+Kimberly Jo Mueller (born September 17, 1957) is an American jurist who is a retired United States district judge of the United States District Court for the Eastern District of California.
+She was the first female district judge to serve in the Eastern District.

 Education

 Mueller obtained a Bachelor of Arts degree from Pomona College in 1981, and a Juris Doctor from Stanford University in 1995.

 Career

 Political career

 Mueller served as an extern for California State Assemblyman Lloyd Connelly.
 After moving to Sacramento's Tahoe Park neighborhood, Mueller was elected to the Sacramento City Council, where she served from 1987 through 1992.

 While on the council, Mueller was selected to serve as Vice-Mayor and chair of the city's budget committee.
 She also led a successful effort with then-Mayor Anne Rudin to introduce campaign finance reform to the city's politics.

 Legal career

 Mueller left her position on the Sacramento City Council in 1992 to attend Stanford Law School.
 After graduation, she worked for five years at the Sacramento office of Orrick, Herrington and Sutcliffe, and later opened her own private practice.

 In 2003, Mueller was appointed as a United States Magistrate Judge of the Sacramento division of United States District Court for the Eastern District of California, becoming just the second woman to hold this position since the Eastern District was established in 1966.

 Mueller was formerly an adjunct professor at the University of the Pacific McGeorge School of Law in Sacramento and UC Davis School of Law.

+In January 2026, Mueller joined the faculty of Duke Law School as a professor of the practice and director of the Bolch Judicial Institute.